-From September 2020 through May 2021, Avalon and its advisors conducted due diligence on Sen Lang (which consists of a group of companies including the operating company SenlangBio, and the BVI company Sen Lang.
-For simplicity, all Sen Lang group entities are referred to as "Sen Lang").
-A financial adviser conducted financial due diligence and delivered its final Financial Due Diligence Report on December 12, 2020.
+From September 2020 through May 2021, Avalon and its advisors conducted due diligence on Sen Lang BVI (which consists of a group of companies including the operating company SenlangBio, and the BVI company Sen Lang BVI.
+For simplicity, all Sen Lang BVI group entities are referred to as "Sen Lang BVI").
+Two financial consultants conducted financial and accounting due diligence and delivered their respective reports on December 12, 2020 and April 13, 2021.
 Lowenstein Sandler LLP, counsel to Avalon ("Lowenstein") conducted limited U.S. intellectual property due diligence and delivered its IP Diligence Summary on April 8, 2021.
 JunHe, PRC counsel to Avalon ("JunHe") conducted full legal due diligence and delivered an initial draft of its comprehensive due diligence report on April 12, 2021.

-On April 19, 2021, Avalon's board of directors held a telephonic meeting, with representatives from Lowenstein Sandler in attendance, and discussed the terms of the proposed acquisition of Sen Lang.
+On April 19, 2021, Avalon's board of directors held a telephonic meeting, with representatives from Lowenstein Sandler in attendance, and discussed the terms of the proposed acquisition of Sen Lang BVI.

-On April 27, 2021, Lowenstein Sandler provided an initial draft of the Purchase Agreement to Avalon, which Avalon provided to Sen Lang.
+On April 27, 2021, Lowenstein Sandler provided an initial draft of the Purchase Agreement to Avalon, which Avalon provided to Sen Lang BVI.

-During the months of April and May 2021, Avalon continued its financial, regulatory, intellectual property and business-related review of Sen Lang.
+During the months of April and May 2021, Avalon continued its financial, regulatory, intellectual property and business-related review of Sen Lang BVI.
 JunHe delivered its final due diligence report on May 17, 2021.

-On May 24, 2021, Sen Lang delivered to Avalon a revised draft of the Purchase Agreement.
-On May 25, 2021, Lowenstein Sandler provided a further revised draft of the Purchase Agreement to Avalon, which Avalon provided to Sen Lang.
+On May 24, 2021, Sen Lang BVI delivered to Avalon a revised draft of the Purchase Agreement.
+On May 25, 2021, Lowenstein Sandler provided a further revised draft of the Purchase Agreement to Avalon, which Avalon provided to Sen Lang BVI.

-On June 1, 2021, Sen Lang delivered to Avalon an initial draft of the Sen Lang Disclosure Schedule to the Purchase Agreement.
+On June 1, 2021, Sen Lang BVI delivered to Avalon an initial draft of the Sen Lang BVI Disclosure Schedule to the Purchase Agreement.
 Avalon and JunHe reviewed and provided comments to the Disclosure Schedule on or about June 4, 2021.
-Sen Lang delivered a revised draft of the Disclosure Schedule on June 10, 2021, and after receiving further clarifying comments from JunHe, delivered the substantively final draft of the Disclosure Schedule on June 12, 2021.
+Sen Lang BVI delivered a revised draft of the Disclosure Schedule on June 10, 2021, and after receiving further clarifying comments from JunHe, delivered the substantively final draft of the Disclosure Schedule on June 12, 2021.

-On June 3, 2021, Sen Lang delivered to Avalon a further revised draft of the Purchase Agreement.
-Lowenstein Sandler delivered the substantively final draft of the Purchase Agreement to Avalon on June 7, 2021, which Avalon provided to Sen Lang.
+On June 3, 2021, Sen Lang BVI delivered to Avalon a further revised draft of the Purchase Agreement.
+Lowenstein Sandler delivered the substantively final draft of the Purchase Agreement to Avalon on June 7, 2021, which Avalon provided to Sen Lang BVI.